Elm-Forest/CR_system/README.md

-# A Web Application for Multimodal Cloud Removal via Ensemble Learning
+# Multimodal Cloud Removal via Ensemble Learning

 > This is my **Undergraduate Graduation Project**.
 The following is an incomplete document for reference only.